 The point is though, effective communication — and especially business communication — is essentially about clarity, brevity and thoughtfulness.
 Clichés gain traction in the first place because they’re concise and easy to use, but they lose value quickly through overuse.
 We start to use them reflexively, fumbling for them when at a loss for words.
 But what at first seemed clever soon becomes trite.

 So, how to avoid clichés?
 Stop and think, basically.
-Clichés are get used when people are going too fast, and I’m as much of an offender as anyone.
+Clichés get used when people are going too fast.
 When writing, it’s a question of pausing to consider what you really mean.
 It’s fast and easy to plug in an overused expression, but it takes time to pause and consider the finer implications of a phrase.
 Most people don’t make the extra effort, but those who do stand out.